Donrwalsh/game/README.md

 NEXT UP

-Need to get the X's working again for selected gear / quests and gear upgrades.
-Then implement closing of selected gear upgrade.
 Building the upgrade tree is shimmed to only show the initial quadrant-3 upgrade node.
 Needs to be smart enough to build in multiple locations ~ and then add lines indicating prereqs.

 game